Congenital Cataracts: Types, Causes and Treatments

 You will receive training from your eye doctor or a member of his or her staff on how to apply and remove your child's contacts.
 Often, this can be done while your infant or very young child is sleeping.

-Cataracts clouding the eye's natural lens usually are associated with aging processes.
-But congenital cataracts occur in newborn babies for many reasons that can include inherited tendencies, infection, metabolic problems, diabetes, trauma, inflammation or drug reactions.
+Congenital cataracts can occur in newborn babies for many reasons, including inherited tendencies, infection, metabolic problems, diabetes, trauma, inflammation or drug reactions.

 As an example, tetracycline antibiotics used to treat infections in pregnant women have been shown to cause cataracts in newborn babies.